geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/coding-standards.md

 #### 2. The onSubmit() method

 If the initial UI component is a form, then it should have an async onSubmit() callback method.
 This method typically involves a sequence of three phases.
 The first phase checks that the form field values pass any validation criteria.
 If so, the second phase creates domain model entities as indicated by the form values.
-The third phase calls the appropriate controller method, passing it the domain entities and an onSuccess() callback, which tells the controller which page to go to if the data mutation is successful.
+The third phase calls the appropriate mutate controller method, passing it the domain entities and an onSuccess() callback, which tells the controller which page to go to if the data mutation is successful.

 Here's an example: